itsteddyyo/strategy-pack/documentation/dashboard/area/faq.md

     grids: <your grids>
 ```

-## I want to loose one of the predefined grids
+## I want to remove one of the predefined grids

-Just give the grid a filter that filters out everything with [Grid Overwrites](../configuration#grid-overwrites):
+Assign the grid a filter that excludes everything using [Grid Overrides](../configuration#grid-overrides):

 ```yaml
 strategy: